History of longitude: Lunar distances

 The lunar distance is the angle between a suitable star and the Moon.
 The dotted lines show the distances between Aldebaran and the Moon, 5 hours apart.
 Moon not to scale.

 "Lunars" or lunar distances were an early proposal for the calculation of longitude, having been first made practical by Regiomontanus in his 1474 Ephemerides Astronomicae.
 This almanac is one of the sources used by Amerigo Vespucci in his landmark longitude calculations he made on August 23, 1499 and September 15, 1499 as he explored South America.
 The method was published by Johannes Werner in 1514, and discussed in detail by Petrus Apianus in 1524.

 The lunar distance method depends on the motion of the Moon relative to the "fixed" stars, which completes a 360° circuit in 27.3 days on average (a lunar month), giving an observed movement of just over 0.5°/hour.
 Thus an accurate measurement of the angle is required, since 2 minute of arc (1/30°) difference in the angle between the Moon and the selected star corresponds to a 1° 0' difference in the longitude: 60 nmi at the equator.
 The method also required accurate tables printed before an observation, complicated by calculations to account for parallax and the irregularity of the orbit of the Moon.
 Neither measuring instruments nor astronomical tables were accurate enough in the early 16th century.
-Vespucci's first attempt to use the method placed him at 82.5° west of Cadiz, putting his calculation within 5° of its actual location.
+Vespucci's first attempt to use the method placed him at 82.5° west of Cádiz, putting his calculation within 5° of its actual location.
 The second one was off by a significant amount, blamed on the inaccurate ephemerides of Regiomontanus.

 Accuracy improved as astronomers and navigators used better methods and instruments.
 Observatories published ephemerides using better observations and predictions.
 The Nautical Almanac was published in the UK beginning in 1767 and the American Ephemeris and Nautical Almanac starting in 1852; both included lunar distances and moon culminations.